-The length of the contract will be from the date of award, approximately September 2023 for 1 year with four optional renewals at the discretion of the State of Alaska.
+The length of the contract will be from the date of award, approximately November 9, 2023, through October 31, 2024 with five one-year renewal options available at the State's discretion.

-Unless otherwise provided in this RFP, the State and the successful offeror agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
 A month-to-month extension may only be executed by the procurement officer via a written contract amendment.